Code4PuertoRico/una-hora/README.md

 As a second step, we now want to extend this idea to the world.
 We want to help other people outside of Puerto Rico to create communities y facilitate the connections that are sometimes needed to take projects to the next level.

-To read more about the Horas project please read the [English version of the README](docs/en/README-en.md)
+To read more about the Una Hora project please read the [English version of the README](docs/en/README-devs.md)